cormac710/MatchBuilder/README.md

 It's not going to be full of features (at least for now, think of it as basic prototype), my main goal is put together and python application and deploy to AWS.

-I think from this approach ill get more benefit that building a load of little perfect features which are similar to code in place.
+I think from this approach ill get more benefit that building a load of little perfect features for a real life app which are similar to code in place.
 E.x really it should be adding people to teams and adding 2 teams to a match but isnt my goal of this project as I could spend months building features but not learning much.

+I will be looking into improving and scaling the dynamoDb so features may be edited to work with this in the future

 # Local set up